LagoLunatic/DSVEdit/README.txt

 Right click on the entity you want to edit in the room and an entity editor window will pop up.
 Here you can edit the entity's type/subtype/variables/etc.
 The bottom half of the window will display documentation on the specific entity selected (if available).
 This explains exactly what this entity does, and how its variables affect this.

+### Editing enemies, items, text, and maps

+You can access the Enemy Editor, Item Editor, Text Editor, and Map Editor in the Tools menu.

+Using them is pretty straightforward, but note that all numbers are in hexadecimal, not decimal.

 ### Running from source

-To run DSVEdit from source, you must have Ruby 2.0.0 or higher and Qt 4.8.6 installed.
+If you want to run DSVEdit from source you must have Ruby 2.0.0 or higher and Qt 4.8.6 installed.